Home/ Blog/ Preventive Care/

 Does the vaccine have side effects?

 Side effects are uncommon.
 When they do occur they are mild and may consist of discomfort at the site of injection, a transient rash, low-grade fever, joint aches or swollen lymph nodes.
 Rarely, a child may develop a febrile seizure (a convulsion caused by fever that is typically harmless).
-Very uncommonly (in about 1 person out of 25,000 to 40,000), there may be a temporary drop in the platelet count.
+Very uncommonly (in about 1 person out of 25,000 to 40,000), there may be a temporary drop in the platelet count (a type of blood cell that regulates blood clotting).
 These side effects pale in comparison to the risk of severe complications from the disease.

 Is there a link between the measles vaccine and autism?